mickfuzz/makecode-platformer-101/methods.md

 * [Level Up](https://makecode.com/_aMDL6JL9ELD6)

 Write down the main VERBs for these games.
 Some have more than one Mechanic.

+***Extending this activity***: This activity can be extended to analyse games using more game Components in line with game theory.
+[A hand out is available here](https://docs.google.com/presentation/d/1keXqKaWAzwRE7gwxTLoJ9RBzK3UUjkiO_mH7FsuxMqk/edit#slide=id.p2).

 ## Improving Half Baked Games